 Cats: Performances have been canceled or postponed in St. Louis, Missouri; Rochester and Schenectady, New York; Fort Wayne, Indiana; New Brunswick, New Jersey; and Midland and Kalamazoo, Michigan.

 Come From Away: All Artis—Naples programming has been suspended through April 12.
 Engagements in West Palm Beach, Fort Lauderdale, and Fort Myers have also been halted.

 Dear Evan Hansen: Broadway in Detroit has canceled its scheduled run through April 5, as has the Forrest Theatre in Philadelphia.
 Performances are currently slated to resume May 5 in Baltimore.

 Frozen: The Portland, San Diego, and Salt Lake City engagements have been postponed; the tour is currently scheduled to resume May 6 in Minneapolis.

 Hamilton: The production at the Hollywood Pantages Theatre in Los Angeles, California, has been put on hiatus until April 21, and the San Francisco sit-down has canceled its remaining performances through May.
-There are two North American tours: the Philip tour has canceled performances in Toronto through April 12, and the Ottawa run slated for later this spring has been pushed to November 24–December 13.
+There are two North American tours: the Philip tour has canceled performances all remaining performances in Toronto, and the Ottawa run slated for later this spring has been pushed to November 24–December 13.
 The Angelica tour has moved its Atlanta run to August 4–September 6.